Festus Mogae

-Festus Gontebanye Mogae (born 21 August 1939) is a Botswana politician and economist who served as the third President of Botswana from 1998 to 2008.
-He succeeded Quett Masire as President in 1998 and was re-elected in October 2004; after ten years in office, he stepped down in 2008 and was succeeded by Lieutenant General Seretse Khama Ian Khama.
+Festus Gontebanye Mogae (born 21 August 1939) is a Motswana politician and economist who served as the third President of Botswana from 1998 to 2008.
+He succeeded Quett Masire as President in 1998 and was re-elected in October 2004.
+After ten years in office, he stepped down in 2008 and was succeeded by Lieutenant General Seretse Khama Ian Khama.

 Biography

 Early life

 Mogae studied economics in the United Kingdom, first at University College, Oxford, and then at the University of Sussex.
 He returned to Botswana to work as a civil servant before taking up posts with the International Monetary Fund and the Bank of Botswana.
 He later then served as the governor of Bank of Botswana from 1980 to 1981.
 He served as the Minister of Finance from 1989 to 1998.
 He was Vice-President of Botswana from 1991 to 1998.

 Presidency

 Mogae's party, the Botswana Democratic Party (BDP), retained power in the October 1999 general election, and Mogae was sworn in for a five-year term on 20 October 1999 by Chief Justice Julian Nganunu at the National Stadium in Gaborone.
 On this occasion, he vowed to focus on the fight against poverty and unemployment.

 Following the BDP's victory in the October 2004 general election, Mogae was sworn in for another term on 2 November 2004.
 Mogae promised to tackle poverty and unemployment, as well as the spread of HIV-AIDS, which he pledged to stop in Botswana by 2016.

 On 14 July 2007, Mogae affirmed his intention to resign nine months later.
 He stepped down as President on 1 April 2008 and was succeeded by Vice-President Lieutenant General Seretse Khama Ian Khama.
+He would have been required to leave office in 2008 in any event; a constitutional amendment passed in 1997 limited the president to a total of 10 years in office, whether successive or separated.